 Add a new variant tomorrow and the compiler shows you every place that needs updating.

 Go got generics in 1.18, and they’re useful, but the implementation has constraints (no methods with type parameters, GC shape stenciling, occasional surprising performance characteristics).
-Rust generics monomorphize, each instantiation produces specialized code with zero runtime cost.
+Rust generics monomorphize, which means each instantiation produces specialized code with zero runtime cost.
 Combined with traits, this gives you real zero-cost abstractions.

 This matters less in handler code and more in shared infrastructure (middleware, generic repositories, decoders, parsers), where Go often pushes you back to interface{}/any plus type assertions.

-Predictable Latency
+Latency Concerns

 I won’t oversell this, for the vast majority of services, Go’s GC is a non-issue.
 But for latency-sensitive systems (trading, real-time bidding, network proxies, high-throughput ingestion), the lack of GC pauses is a genuine selling point.